mobily-enterprises/jsonreststores/README.md

     stores.usersWorkspaces = new UsersWorkspaces();
 ````

 In this example, `WorkspacesUsersBase` is used as a starting point, defining `schema` and `idProperty`.
-Note that all `id` fields are defined in the schema manually (since there was no `paramIds` nor `publicURL` defined to do it magically). `WorkspacesUsersBase` also defines `workspacesUsers` as `collectionName` (otherwise, `collectionName` would have been `workspacesUsersBase`).
+Note that all `id` fields are defined in the schema manually (since there was no `paramIds` nor `publicURL` defined to do it automagically). `WorkspacesUsersBase` also defines `workspacesUsers` as `collectionName` (otherwise, `collectionName` would have been `workspacesUsersBase`).
 Two specialised stores are then inherited from `WorkspacesUsersBase`: `WorkspacesUsers` and `UsersWorkspaces`.
 They both enable `handleGetQuery` and are assigned different URLs, and therefore have different paramIds; however, they both use the same database collection called `workspacesUsers`.

 When you inherit a store using SimpleDbLayerMixin, you need to remember that **collections are always recycled if they were already defined by a previous store**.